 Workers’ compensation fraud is no joke.
 And being accused of this type of fraud could land you in jail.
-Today, our Los Angeles workers’ compensation attorney reviews a report that an LAPD officer was arrested on suspicion of workers’ comp fraud.
+Today, our workers compensation attorney in Los Angeles California reviews a report that an LAPD officer was arrested on suspicion of workers’ comp fraud.

 The police officer, John Bailey, was taken into custody after authorities investigated his workers’ compensation claim and suspected it to be fraudulent and deceiving.
 The claim, which was filed by Bailey earlier this year, allegedly misrepresented facts about his workplace injury.

 The investigation was conducted by the LAPD’s Special Operations Division, Worker’s Compensation Fraud Unit, which issued the felony arrest warrant after finding evidence that Bailey knowingly committed workers’ comp fraud and received benefits under false pretenses.

 We asked our workers’ compensation attorney in Los Angeles, William J. Kropach, to outline what types of workers’ comp fraud exist in California, and the attorney’s answer may surprise you.

 Contrary to the popular belief, workers’ compensation fraud goes far beyond a dishonest employee faking his on-the-job injury or working a second job while receiving benefits for his/her claimed disability.
 Turns out, employers can commit fraud just as often as employees.
 Moreover, medical or healthcare providers have also been busted for committing workers’ comp fraud on numerous occasions.

 For example, the most common type of workers’ comp fraud on the part of employers in Los Angeles and elsewhere in California is underreporting their employees’ salary to receive lower insurance premiums, while healthcare providers can charge their clients for unnecessary services or services that they never even provided.